-By the time we left the internet cafe, it was dark and we left into a world of generator stutters.
-The school was in darkness and we had been kidly left some dinner and candles.
+By the time we left the internet cafe, it was dark and we left into a world of generator splutters.
+The school was in darkness and we had been kindly left some dinner and candles.
 Sitting on the floor we shared chapati and spicy dahl by candlelight.
 It was all very romantic (almost).

 The following day saw us bedecked in jasmine flowers and the special guests of the show!
 The school put on a wonderful performance for Mr Arles, the rest of the pupils and us.

 I don’t think any of these young adults were planning to stick around in Kolar Gold Fields, which must be such an exciting prospect for them.
 The town, however, will continue to struggle.
 It is heart-breakingly possible that it may never retain it’s former glory.
 All I hope is that these bright young things continue to push for the stars!

 Spread the love

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.